-Deciding how you will price your crochet work is one of the hardest decisions you’ll make as a crochet-for-profit seller.
+Deciding how to price crochet is one of the hardest decisions you’ll make as a crochet professional.

 When I began making items to sell, I had no idea where to begin, or how to price crochet.

 Should I multiply my cost of goods by three?